Ander292/glyph/README.md

 1) Ctrl + arrowKeys don't work properly.
 2) Sometimes it glitches on the end of the line for some reason.
+3) The header thing is broken as well.
+The exit message is not displayed properly sometimes (for too small width)

 ### But why???